 Who is Project-Based Learning for?

 The short answer is . . .
 PBL is for everyone!
 It’s easy to read about PBL and think, “That’s for older kids.”
 After all, a major component of project-based learning is student research.
 How can kindergarteners research when they’re just learning how to read?
-It might be helpful to expand our ideas of how student research can be done.
+It might help to expand our ideas of how to successfully implement a student research plan.

 Angela Sosnovich, a kindergarten teacher in Middletown, Connecticut, guides her students through an investigation of how animals adapt to life in various climates.
 Her students gather information through read alouds and guided readings of simple texts that contain visual supports.
 Sosnovich scaffolds for her struggling readers by helping them gather information from familiar books.
 With assistance, her five- and six-year old students produce picture books to demonstrate their learning.